PhilRW/blog/content/post/2015/reviewed/2015-10-29-the-factors-that-cause-car-crashes-and-traffic-accidents.markdown

 This information is too interesting not to share, especially with Tesla rolling out the AutoPilot beta software to its cars.

-<blockquote>The Factors That Cause Car Crashes and Traffic Accidents.
-What Are The Causes Of Car Crashes and Traffic Accidents</blockquote>
+> The Factors That Cause Car Crashes and Traffic Accidents.
+What Are The Causes Of Car Crashes and Traffic Accidents

 Source: _[The Factors That Cause Car Crashes and Traffic Accidents](http://www.driving-test-success.com/causes-car-crash.htm)_